Aspect26/MarioAI/README.md

 5. [HuffmanEncoding](https://github.com/marvinjason/HuffmanCoding) - Huffman encoding

 ## Notes
-The game simulator does not work properly in Java 12 (see https://github.com/Aspect26/MarioDoubleEvolution/issues/47)
+The game simulator does not work properly in Java 12 and 14 (see https://github.com/Aspect26/MarioDoubleEvolution/issues/47).